 About the Author: Janine Debrito, PT, DPT

-Dr. Janine Debrito, PT, DPT is a physical therapist with MovementX in Parkland, Florida.
+Dr. Janine Debrito, PT, DPT is a MovementX physical therapist in Boca Raton, Florida.
+She is highly specialized in vestibular physical therapy and treatment for headaches, dizziness, and vertigo.

 9 Ways Vestibular Physical Therapy Can Improve Your Balance and Reduce Dizziness